-We operate production facilities in Europe, the United States and Brazil, and sell metal beverage cans to national and international customers in these regions.
-We supply leading manufacturers in each of the markets we serve, including AB InBev, Britvic, Coca-Cola, Diageo, Heineken, Monster Beverage, PepsiCo and Grupo Petrópolis, among others.
+We operate production facilities in Europe, the United States and Brazil, and we sell metal beverage cans to multinational, regional and national customers in these regions.
+We supply leading manufacturers in each of the markets we serve, including AB InBev, Britvic, Coca-Cola, Diageo, Heineken, Mark Anthony Brands, Monster Beverage, National Beverage Company, PepsiCo and Grupo Petrópolis, among others.

-The top ten Metal Beverage Packaging customers represented approximately 65% of Metal Beverage Packaging revenues in 2019.
-Overall, Metal Beverage Packaging's revenue is backed by multi-year supply agreements, typically ranging from three to five years in duration.
+The top ten Ardagh Metal Packaging customers represented approximately 64% of our revenue in 2020.
+We estimate that over 80% of our revenue is backed by multi-year supply agreements, ranging from two to seven years in duration.
 These contracts generally provide for the pass-through of metal price fluctuations and, in most cases, most of variable cost movements, while others have tolling arrangements whereby customers arrange for the procurement of metal themselves.
 In addition, within multi-year relationships, both parties can work together to streamline the product, service and supply process, leading to significant cost reductions and improvements in product and service, with benefits arising to both parties.
 Wherever possible, we seek to enter into multi-year supply agreements with our customers.
 In other cases, sales are made under commercial supply agreements, typically of one-year's duration, with prices based on expected purchase volumes.